dcunited001/dcunited001.github.io/_posts/2016-09-25-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 #### (8) Therefore, finally, your atheism is no different than another person's atheism.
 This is especially true in the most authentic sense of the how atheists define atheism as the minimal apex or nadir of belief systems.

-#### Ecclesiastes 3:15

-> "That which hath been is now; and that which is to be hath already
-> been; and God requireth that which is past."
-(KJV)
->
-> "Whatever is has already been, and what will be has been before; and
-> God will call the past to account."
-(NIV)
->
-> "That which is, already has been; that which is to be, already has
-> been; and God seeks what has been driven away."
-(NLT)

 While your belief system is functionally unique in that it is the minimal apex or the nadir of belief systems, IT IS A BELIEF SYSTEM.
 So, NO, sorry, you don't get a free pass for shoving it down